thautwarm/flowpython/ReadMe.md

 # Install & Uninstall

-- Just for Windows 32bit/64bit and Linux 64bit.
+- Just for Windows 32bit/64bit and Linux 64bit for CPython 3.6.2.
+- Will support CPython 3.5.2 and CPython 3.7 sooner.

 ```
 	# install